 Agave nectar is sweeter than most simple syrups.
 If you are going to substitute the nectar with another sweetener, you will likely have to adjust it.
 Typically you will use more simple syrup.

 The tequila is chosen, so the only variable for estimating the Danny Ocean's strength is the maraschino.
-On average, these cherry liqueurs weigh in at about 32% ABV, so we'll use that for this example.
+On average, these cherry liqueurs weigh in at about 32 percent ABV, so we'll use that for this example.

 Review of Casamigos Reposado Tequila

-I must preface this review with the fact that I am naturally skeptical of celebrity-backed liquor.
+We must preface this review with the fact that we are naturally skeptical of celebrity-backed liquor.
 We have seen too many times in recent years that a celebrity endorsement does little for the actual quality of spirits and quite often they are disappointments.
-However, I do keep an open mind when faced with any new spirit and test each on their merits, not the names behind it.
+However, we do keep an open mind when faced with any new spirit and test each on their merits, not the names behind it.

 The Casamigos Tequila Story

 In case you did not pick it up yet, Casamigos is the tequila brand that is backed by George Clooney.
 This story is a little different from simply tagging a celebrity face to a brand.